julianfl0w/bodypix/README.md

 docker run --gpus all -p 5000:5000 julianfl0w/bodypix:latest
 ```

-After starting the service, use webcam.py or video.py to send requests to the server at port 5000.
+After starting the service, use `webcam.py` or `video.py` to send requests to the server at port 5000:

+- `webcam.py` processes images in real-time using your computer's webcam.
+It captures live video feed, segments it using the BodyPix model, and displays the results on-the-fly.
+- `video.py` processes a pre-recorded video file.
+You need to pass the path to the video file as the first argument when running the script.
+It reads the video frame by frame, sends each frame for segmentation, and can optionally save or display the output.

 ## API Endpoints